wko27/blog/_daily/2021-03-15-More_Pancakes.md

   * pretty delicious, but super oily
   * also baked broccoli for dinner
 * caught up with Becca and gave her some pointers on interviewing tactics
+* ordered a Wyze for my parents
+  * so they can monitor some dove eggs in their garden while visiting me

 LEARNINGS:
 * need to get more consistent sleeping